franknoirot/franknoirot.co/posts/11ty-data-cascade-theming.md

   <!-- more HTML and whatnot -->
 ```

-Just like that I've got a bunch of theme CSS variables available for me to color things across the site with that are randomly determined at build time!
+And just like that I've got a bunch of theme CSS variables available for me to color things across the site with which are randomly determined at build time!
 I use it to color the wave SVG on the home page, and `theme-color-1` is used for all my writing while `theme-color-2` represents all my work.

 I never know what colors my site will have until after I rebuild it, which makes the process just a bit more fun.
 Currently theme color 1 is `{{ theme.color1.hue }}` and color 2 is `{{ theme.color2.hue }}`.
-And if I don't like them, well that just that little nudge I need to write my next post.
+And if I don't like them, well that's just that little nudge I need to write my next post.